 Malahide Fire Services provides fire suppression, fire prevention and public education, medical response, and specialized rescue services to the residents of the Township.

-Malahide Fire Services is comprised of 1 full-time Fire Chief and approximately 100 community-oriented Volunteer Firefighters operating from four Fire Stations.
+Malahide Fire Services is comprised of 1 full-time Fire Chief and approximately 90 community-oriented Volunteer Firefighters operating from three Fire Stations.

 Volunteer Firefighters train twice monthly for approximately four hours per month.
-The Chief Training Officer develops a strategic training plan for each calendar year focusing of the components of the National Fire Protection Association curriculum, including: Semi-Automated External Defibrillation, First Aid, CPR, and specialty rescue programs such as rope, water and ice, and confined space rescues, and motor vehicle extrication.
+The Chief Training Officer develops a strategic training plan for each calendar year focusing of the components of the National Fire Protection Association curriculum, including: Semi-Automated External Defibrillation, First Aid, CPR, Naloxone and Epi Pen administration, Officer Development, and specialty rescue programs such as rope, water and ice, and confined space rescues, and motor vehicle extrication.